Tour du Mont Blanc Camping – The Ultimate Guide

 Dusk while backpacking the Tour du Mont Blanc

-Day 11 FINAL DAY of backpacking the Tour du Mont Blanc!
+Day 11: FINAL DAY of The Tour du Mont Blanc Camping!
 Refuge La Flegere – Le Brevent – Les Houches

 Distance: 17km/10.5mi